 How much weight will the roof hold?

-The lightweight aluminium roof will hold 1,000 pounds of evenly distributed weight in the raised position (example: snow load of 1000 lbs.).
-If you plan to carry luggage, coolers, kayaks, canoes, etc. on the roof, we usually recommend keeping the weight to approx. 200 - 300 lbs.
+The lightweight aluminium roof will hold 1,000 pounds of evenly distributed weight (example: snow load of 1000 lbs.).
+If you plan to carry luggage, coolers, kayaks, canoes, etc. on the roof, we usually recommend keeping the weight to approx. 100 - 150 lbs.

 Can I keep my tailgate on with the camper installed?

-No, the design does not allow the tailgate to close after the camper is installed.
-You can leave the tailgate on the truck if you would like, but it will not close when the camper is on and it can make getting in and out awkward.
+Maybe, but not recommended.
+The design does not allow the tailgate to close after the camper is installed.
+If you leave the tailgate on the truck it will not close when the camper is on and it will definitely make getting in and out of the camper awkward.